5 free Lightroom alternatives

 LightZone – multifunctional tool with an eye for detail

-With several practical style profiles, LightZone facilitates a quick optimization of several photos in the same way.
+With several practical style profiles, LightZone makes lightwork of optimizing several photos in the same way.
 This is particularly helpful if the group of images should have the same format and look as it means you don’t have to start from scratch each time.
 Rather than gradation curves, LightZone offers the ZoneMapper as a special feature that can identify 16 brightness zones in a photo and adjust contrast or color values using a preview image.
 With collapsible sidebar menus, you can easily integrate your images into your desktop’s folder structure and change your metadata (i.e. title, value, image description, author, and location).
 LightZone enables a loss-free optimization of raw data as well as the processing and exportation of JPEG and TIFF files.

-Conclusion: LightZone is a sophisticated image management program that can satisfy practically every requirement.
+Summary: LightZone is a sophisticated image management program that can satisfy practically every requirement.
 Its menus offer both a wide range of uses and are displayed clearly.
 The ZoneMapper is a unique addition, offering the targeted processing of tonal values, which can satisfy the needs of both amateur and professional photographers or designers.
-This free Lightroom alternative therefore makes it an solid all-rounder option for those with only a little prior experience.
+This free Lightroom alternative therefore makes it a solid all-rounder option for those with only a little prior experience.

 Pros Cons